 Figure 9.1.2: General message organization example for a security protected NAS message

 The EPS bearer identity and the procedure transaction identity are only used in messages with protocol discriminator EPS session management.
 Octet 1a with the procedure transaction identity shall only be included in these messages.
+Octet 6a with the NAS key set identifier and the EPS bearer identity shall only be included in the message if the secuirity header type indicates "Integrity protected and ciphered for data via MME" (see table 9.3.1).

 Unless specified otherwise in the message descriptions of clause 8, a particular information element shall not be present more than once in a given message.